stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 ```

 See the [SBT documentation](https://www.scala-sbt.org/1.x/docs/Multi-Project.html#Aggregation)  on how `aggregate` is
-different than `dependsOn`.
+different from `dependsOn`.

-The project order used in `aggregate` is important, placing longest running sub-projects first allowing them to begin
+The project order used in `aggregate` is important, placing longer running subprojects first allowing them to begin
 immediately.
 SBT will execute `compile` tasks in separate threads starting from left-to-right when no other dependencies
 preventing it.
 Once threads complete, they will begin to pick up the smaller projects later in the order.